 like a stone when I saw your flickering

 Let me never curse the pain You bring

 Steve Bell, album: Burning Ember

-I began to wage my own little war.
+I began to wage my own war.
 I prayed and prayed, and begged and begged for Dennis to wake up.
-I’m embarrassed to admit I resorted to trying to blackmailing an unconscious man!
+I’m embarrassed to admit I resorted to trying to blackmail an unconscious man!
 I gave Dennis a list of scenarios that I felt might inspire him to regain consciousness:

 - If you don’t wake up I’m going to get a breast reduction; generally, that would work on most husbands.

 - Katie is engaged to a high school dropout who is in a Garth Brooks cover band.
 WAKE UP AND STOP THE WEDDING!

 - It’s 2016.
 It’s an election year, it’s a tie, and your vote is needed to break it!!!
 (This threat proved to be very counterproductive once he woke up.) 😑